PGadri05/PGadri05/README.md

-## Hi there, I´m PGadri👋
+## Hi there, I´m PGadr👋
 ### About Me
-- 🔭 I’m currently working on my own GameLauncher + Website for it
+- 🔭 I’m currently working on my own GameLauncher + Website for it �
 - 🌱 I’m currently learning C# & Cpp